MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsTeamsTranslationRule.md

 ```

 ## DESCRIPTION
-This cmdlet tests a phone number against the defined teams translation rules and return information about the matching rules.
+This cmdlet tests a phone number against the defined number manipulation rules and return information about the matching rules.
 If not matching rules were found,
 the cmdlet returns the message Number translation rule not found.

-Returned results are sorted by TelephoneNumber in ascending order.

 ## EXAMPLES